1 Introduction

 4.5 Marathon, son of Epopeus

 Marathon emigrated to Attica.
-Pausanias reports that the reason for the migration was Epopeus' tyranny.
-[27]
+Pausanias reports that the reason for his migration was the tyranny of Epopeus.
+[29]

-However, Marathon married the daughter of Erechtheus, the sixth king of Athens, and this marriage was the reason for the migration.
-[28]
+However, Marathon married the daughter of Erechtheus, the sixth king of Athens, and this marriage was the reason for his migration.

-Pandion, king of Athens before Erechtheus, fought against Eumolpus with the help of Ion, son of Xuthus.
 [30]

+Pandion, the king of Athens before Erechtheus, fought against Eumolpus with the support of Ion, son of Xuthus.
+[32]

 Marathon was the son of Epopeus, son of Aloeus, son of Sisyphus, son of Aeolus, brother of Xuthus, father of Ion.